ubc-library-rc/intro-web-scraping-Python/index.md

 <!-- ## Note: this workshop is in development and not yet complete. -->

 Web scraping is a powerful tool which unlocks doors to new data.
 This workshop will introduce attendees to some tools and techniques for getting data from web pages using Python, with an emphasis on tools that do not require knowledge of html.
-We will go through several hands-on examples together, where attendees will gain experience identifying sites with scrapable data, retrieving the data, cleaning it, understanding it, and saving it.
+We will go through several hands-on examples together, where attendees will gain experience identifying sites with scrapable data, retrieving the data, cleaning it, and saving it for future use.

 ## Learning objectives